moj-analytical-services/intro-to-python/README.md

 #### [Optional] Create a virtual environment

-Virtual environments keep your projects separate, so you don't have clashes between package version.
+Virtual environments keep your projects separate, so you don't have clashes between package versions.
 For the purposes of this exercise, it isn't necessary, but you may want to read [this guidance](https://user-guidance.services.alpha.mojanalytics.xyz/tools/jupyterlab.html#using-a-virtual-environment-in-jupyter) on how to create them and use them in JupyterLab.

 #### Task: Install the pandas package